connervieira/Predator/CONTRIBUTING.md

 - Predator and all it's dependencies should be completely free and open source.
     - Changes that involve a proprietary dependency or service will be rejected.
-- Predator should never connect to the internet unless explicity asked to be the user.
+- Predator should never connect to the internet unless explicitly asked to be the user.
     - This especially includes analytics.
 Predator should not "phone home" with analytics or other information.
     - This also includes automatic crowd-sourcing.
 Predator is designed to be a stand-alone, self contained, primarily offline tool.
 - Predator is designed for individual hobbyists, not law enforcement or commercial applications.
 Keep this in mind when considering the audience your changes will be used by.